This article confronts a very sensitive and important topic that is facing society. Reader discretion is advised.

 I went to away to a boarding school for high school and devoted myself to studying.
 I had always been a good student and quickly rose to the top 10% of the class.
 Then in 11th grade, I discovered masturbation and my inner world began to take shape.
-I began writing stories to fuel my fantasies.
-One night, desperate to get to the "next level" and buy a magazine, I borrowed a friend's bike and rode to a convenience store that sold pornography.
+One night, I decided to go buy a magazine and rode to a convenience store that sold pornography.
 But I was only 17, just a few months shy of the "legal" age and came back empty handed.

 My birthday soon arrived and I got to the next level.
 After a while, this too became old and unexciting, so I overcame my natural shame and reticence and entered a full fledged adult bookstore for the first time.
-I began stocking up on back issues of magazines that were sold at deep discounts.
 I didn't need much money to pursue my guilty pleasures.
 Porn provided a way to escape the pain I was experiencing in day-to-day life, and it made me feel good, at least temporarily.